BlackMoon/AdvancedFeatureFilter/README.md

 ### Artifacts

 - `Rules` - a set of generic templates that can accept from 1 to 4 different filter types;
 - `IStorage` - an interface for storing rules.
-There are several implementation of IStorage: MemStorage, CacheStorage, SqlStorage.
+There are several implementation of IStorage: `MemStorage`, `CacheStorage`, `SqlStorage`.
 - `EngineStrategy` - an array of classes for processing rules.
 Provides LoadRules & FindRule methods.
 Can handle various types of filters.
 - Various helper static classes (`DataReader`, `Generator`, `Replacer`, etc)

 #### Registration & usage

-Register strategy with predefine types of filter values.
+Register strategy with predefine types of filters (TFilter1, TFilter2, etc).
 The maximum supported number of types is 4.

 ```cs